 The team also presents public information and education programs throughout the year to schools, youth organizations and other interested groups.

-Mission Search and Rescue team consists of approximately 25 active members.
+Mission Search & Rescue team consists of approximately 25 active members.
 Not everyone goes into the field during an incident.
 There are search managers, communications people, media and public relations people and some members that are involved solely in community events and public education.